WOMD-Reasoning: A Large-Scale Dataset for Interaction Reasoning in Driving: Method

-Building language datasets would involve intense human labor, which is one of the main reasons why previous datasets have insufficient interaction analysis and a very limited overall size \cite{r2t_2024_WACV}.
-To reduce human labor while obtaining reasonably useful data on vehicle interactions, we propose a fully automatic data-curation pipeline to label the motion dataset with language: We first develop a rule-based program to interpret the motion dataset, which contains trajectories and the HD map, into language; and then build a set of prompts to utilize the reasoning abilities of ChatGPT-4 \cite{openai2024gpt4} to generate interaction analysis and reasoning and organize the results into the target Q\&A format.
+Manually constructing autonomous driving datasets with fine-grained natural-language labels regarding the interactions among road participants would involve intense human labor, which is one of the main reasons why previous datasets have insufficient interaction analysis and a very limited overall size \cite{r2t_2024_WACV}.
+To reduce human labor while obtaining reasonably useful data on vehicle interactions, we propose a fully automatic data-curation pipeline to label the WOMD dataset with language: We first develop a rule-based program to interpret the motion dataset, which contains trajectories and the HD map, into language; and then build a set of prompts to utilize the reasoning abilities of ChatGPT-4 \cite{openai2024gpt4} to generate interaction analysis and reasoning, and organize the results into the target Q\&A format.
+Details of each step are attached in the Appendix \ref{part:building}.
+Codes for interpreting the motion dataset as well as the full prompts for ChatGPT-4 are available in supplemental materials.